c-schrade/Udacity-Face-Generation-Project/README.md

 #### Hyperparameters

-The number of convolutional (resp. transposed convolutional) layers in the discriminator (resp. generator) is equal to 3 and the GAN was trained for 50 epochs while having a batchsize of 20.
-Moreover we chose the following parameters for the Adam optimizer for the generator and discriminator:
+The number of convolutional (resp. transposed convolutional) layers in the discriminator (resp. generator) is equal to 3 and the GAN is trained for 50 epochs while having a batchsize of 20.
+Moreover I choose the following parameters for the Adam optimizer for the generator and discriminator:
 * learning rate = 0.002
 * beta1 = 0.5